 The M.D./M.B.A.
 Program is a five-year program offered in conjunction with the McDonough School of Business.
 Applicants must submit TWO separate applications - one to the M.D.
 Program and one to the M.B.A.
 Program.
 All applicants will be required to satisfy the appropriate admission requirements and application deadlines for the MD and MBA programs.
 The School of Medicine requires each applicant to interview at the School.
 The School of Business also requires an interview for admission.
 Individuals who receive acceptances from both programs may elect to enroll in the dual-degree program.

-For further information, please see: M.B.A.
+For further contact and program information on the M.B.A. program, please see: M.B.A.

 Georgetown University School of Medicine has a formal agreement with the Johns Hopkins Bloomberg School of Public Health, the world’s largest school of public health, which has been training public health leaders from around the globe for nearly a century.
 The MPH is a degree program that provides integrated training in the core competencies of the field of public health, preparing graduates to address and solve current or emerging public health challenges through multidisciplinary approaches that apply the latest scientific knowledge, common sense and teamwork.
 Students in the program will obtain a population-based perspective on health, along with rigorous training in a schoolwide curriculum focused on the core disciplines of epidemiology, biostatistics, management sciences and the environmental, biological, behavioral and social factors that influence the health of populations and communities.